One-Pot Mediterranean Orzo Bolognese (Vegan)

 • 1 tsp (5 ml) olive oil

-• 1 medium onion - finely diced
+• 1 medium yellow onions - finely diced

-• 1 medium carrot - finely diced
+• 1 medium carrots - finely diced

 • 1 medium zucchini - finely chopped

-• 4 button white mushrooms - chopped
+• 4 white button mushrooms - chopped

 • 3 garlic cloves, - peeled and finely chopped